Dilara1414/CC2-final-project/README.md

 ## **Listen.Think.Speak**

-An interactive Max MSP Patch, that allow you to communicate via MAX and let you create some vizual effects with your messages.
+An interactive Max MSP Patch, that allow you to communicate via MAX and let you create some visual effects with your messages.

 ## **Installing**